 - Orientation tour of Tashkent

-- Welcome Evening Meal at the Caravan Art Restaurant (7.00pm)
+- Welcome Dinner at the Caravan Art Restaurant (7.00pm)

 Participants travelling on the ASA ‘designated’ flight are scheduled to arrive in Tashkent mid-afternoon.
 Upon arrival we transfer by private coach to the Lotte City Palace Hotel located directly opposite the Alisher Navoi Opera and Ballet House.

 After settling into our hotel there will be a welcome meeting and refreshments, followed by a short orientation tour of the city and a walk through Independence Square.
-Tonight we enjoy a welcome evening meal at the Caravan Art Restaurant.
+Tonight we enjoy a welcome dinner at the Caravan Art Restaurant.
 (Overnight Tashkent) D

 Day 2: Wednesday 23 May, Tashkent